MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-sss.md

 In order for others to customize M365 learning pathways playlists and SharePoint Success Site content, they will need Site owner permissions for *both sites*.

 #### Add Site owners to the M365 learning pathways site
-Assign a few site owners to grant administrative privileges to customize the site and training content.
+Assign a few Site owners to grant administrative privileges to customize the site and training content.
 This includes the ability to hide and show content and to build custom playlists through the learning pathways web part.

 1. From the M365 learning pathways site menu select **Settings**, then select **Site permissions**
 2. Select **Advanced Permission Settings**.